openvinotoolkit/openvino/docs/IE_PLUGIN_DG/ExecutableNetwork.md

 **Implementation details:**
 Base InferenceEngine::ExecutableNetworkThreadSafeDefault class implements the public InferenceEngine::ExecutableNetworkThreadSafeDefault::Export method as following:
 - Writes `_plugin->GetName()` to the `model` stream.
-- Calls the `ExportImpl` method defined in a derived class to dump a hardware-specific graph.
+- Calls the `ExportImpl` method defined in a derived class to dump a backend-specific graph.

-The implementation of the method should write all data to the `model` stream, which is required to import a hardware-specific graph later in the `Plugin::Import` method:
+The implementation of the method should write all data to the `model` stream, which is required to import a backend-specific graph later in the `Plugin::Import` method:

 @snippet src/template_executable_network.cpp executable_network:export_impl